 As the sun dawns on Groundhog Day 2021, two iconoclasts of meteorology will pit their prognosticating powers against one another, continuing one of the country’s most enduring east-versus-west battles.

 On the east cost (rather, roughly 300 miles inland) and rising two hours earlier is Punxsutawney Phil, the heavyweight of this forecasting contest.
-Phil has nearly every available advantage: A legacy that spans more than a century and which spawned a classic Hollywood film adored by millions (particularly Buddhists), a line of merch, and his own inner circle of top-hatted handlers and hype men.
+Phil has nearly every available advantage: A legacy that spans more than a century and spawned a classic Hollywood film adored by millions (particularly Buddhists); a line of merch; and his own inner circle of top-hatted handlers and hype men.

 Phil’s appearance every Feb.
 2 draws tens of thousands of fans.
 His annual prophecies are why there is a Groundhog Day to begin with, the literal reason for the season.*

 Boulder’s own Flatiron Freddy is, well, neither.
 A yellow bellied marmot, Freddy is stuffed — not with the secret wisdom of unforetold weather events, but with actual stuffing, having died some years ago.**

 How much rock can a rock chuck rock — or chuck?

 Phil and Freddy are cousins.
 Groundhogs (Marmota monax) and yellow-bellied marmots (Marmota flaviventris) are cousins, related species under the genus marmota, family sciuridae and order rodentia.